Domain Name Registration - ICANN accredited

 that you want to renew your domain name.
 You can also renew

-your domain name by sending us a check or money order.
+your domain name by sending us a check or money order and even Western Union.
 We sometimes

 allow certain larger companies or institutions to use purchase